LitAttention hat nun eine eigene Website!

 LitAttention verbindet Methoden aus der (pädagogischen) Psychologie, der Computerlinguistik, den Digital Humanities und den Literatur- und Kulturwissenschaften, um die Poetik und Politik der Aufmerksamkeit in Kurzprosa zu erforschen, Parameter für die Analyse von ‚literary attention‘ zu entwickeln und die wichtige Rolle literarischer Aufmerksamkeit für den Bereich der Bildung zu verdeutlichen.

-Prof. Dr. Sibylle Baumbach (Project leader)
+Prof. Dr. Sibylle Baumbach (Project Leader)

 Sibylle Baumbach is professor of English literatures and cultures.
 LitAttention builds on her previous research on literature, attention, and fascination as well as on her expertise in literary theory and interdisciplinary approaches to literature.
 She is Principal Investigator of LitAttention and focuses on developments of the short story as attention narrative.